Varėna District Municipality: Geography

 Most of the municipality is covered by forests and swamps, it is the largest and least densely populated municipality of Lithuania.
 It borders Druskininkai Municipality to the west, Alytus District Municipality to the northwest, Trakai District Municipality to the northeast, and Šalčininkai District Municipality also to the west.
 To the south it shares a border with Belarus.

 The district is in the Nemunas Basin.
 The Nemunas itself passes by its western edge while the Merkys (with its tributaries Ūla, Grūda, Varėnė) is the main watercourse.
 There is the largest march in Lithuania the Čepkeliai March which is declared as a strict natural reserve.
 There are more than 100 lakes.
 Most of them are small, endorhetic, while some, like Ilgis, Nedingis, Lavysas, Glėbas, are larger.

 68.9% of the district's territory is occupied by forests, mostly, by the Dainava Forest (ancient Hrodna Wood), the largest in the country.
-There are cerca 40 nature monuments - old pine trees used for beekeeping, some outcrops, unique geological landforms.
+There are circa 40 nature monuments - old pine trees used for beekeeping, some outcrops, unique geological landforms.

 The main part of the district is in the Dainava Plain.
 North-western side is covered by the Dzūkian Highland, while eastern side is in the Eišiškės Plateau where is the highest point of Varėna District Municipality - the Riliškiai Hill (193 m).